Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Conclusion

 \section{Conclusion}

 In this paper, we present a tool aimed to predict kilonova lightcurves based on the low-latency data products.
 We propose a way to take advantage of the multiple templates around the preferred event found by the low-latency pipelines and show how to predict mass ejecta from preliminary estimated of the binary parameters.
 We demonstrate the procedure on GW candidates, computing the ejecta probability (\textit{HasEjecta}) reported by our tool and comparing to the value of \textit{HasRemnant} currently released by the LIGO-Virgo-Kagra Collaborations.
 We then propose two ways to convert mass ejecta and other parameters such as ejecta velocity, lanthanide fraction, binary inclination angle and half opening angle of the lanthanide-rich ejecta component into kilonova lightcurves.
+The different sources of errors are evaluated.
+It turns out that the knowledge uncertainty we have about the chemical composition of the ejecta is the principal limitation of the method, while the mass ejecta fits errors have the smallest impact on the lightcurve output.
 We compare our predicted lightcurve with the only kilonova counterpart observed to date, i.e., AT2017gfo, showing consistency with those results.
 Finally, we suggest how to convert absolute magnitude to apparent magnitude by means of Bayestar skymap.
 This method can be used during the next observing run O4 as a utility to better inform the EM community concerning the characteristics of the kilonova signal they are trying to catch.

 Improvements to the tool can be envisaged.
 A better treatment of the input low-latency data of LIGO-Virgo-Kagra could be considered, in particular, the availability of low-latency parameter estimation results might be of importance, since the uncertainties on the individual mass are non-negligible and only the chirp mass is quite well measured.
 On the other hand, the mass ratio for the existing binary population in the Universe considerably improved during the last years.
 As a consequence, one way to reduce errors could be to consider only the chirp mass from templates~\citep{Margalit:2019dpi}, but use the mass ratio based on the observed binary population~\citep[e.g.,][]{PhysRevD.81.084029, Abbott:2020gyp,Essick:2020ghc,Fishbach:2020ryj,Fishbach_2020}.
 Equally, one could provide lightcurve estimates conditioned on the direction to the source, which will probably be what an EM observer would want.
 Such a development should be easily implementable given the format of the actual Bayestar and LALInference skymaps.
 Likewise, more counterparts to binary compact mergers in the next years will improve our understanding of the equation of state of supra-nuclear-dense matter and potentially of the ejecta composition and geometry of the different ejecta components.
 Thereafter, priors like the lanthanide fraction and/or the half-opening angle of some ejecta component, needed for the computation of lightcurve made by the surrogates, could be addressed more accurately. \\